-http://texascityattorneys.org/wp-content/uploads/2013/06/FinancePresentationHandout-CityofIrvingInvestmentPolicy2012Handout.pdf f - C. Compliance Required.
-A city must comply with the PFIA in order to invest public funds. - D. PFIA Requirements.
-The PFIA requires a city to do the following before it invests its public funds: - Written investment policy.
+- D. PFIA Requirements.
+The PFIA requires a city to do the following before it invests its public funds: - 1.
+Written investment policy.
 City council must adopt a written investment policy by ordinance or resolution.
 The written policy must contain a statement emphasizing safety and liquidity. - a.
 Regardless of its size, a city must have a written policy if it has any cash or bank investments. - b.
 The city council must review the policy at least once a year and take formal action regarding such review, including documenting any revisions to the policy. - 2.
 List of authorized investments.
 Policy must include a list of authorized investments that comply with the PFIA.
 The policy must also include a list of authorized investments and the permitted maximum maturity of any individual investment, as well as the maximum weighted average maturity (WAM) of funds.
 The policy must include the method used by the investing entity to monitor the market price of acquired investments. - 3.
 Invest in authorized investments.
 Only invest its funds in investments authorized by its written investment policy. - 4.
 Training.
 A city official must complete training relating to the PFIA.
-The treasurer, the chief financial officer [if she is not the treasurer], and the investment officer must attend at least one training session relating to their responsibilities pursuant to PFIA within twelve months of taking office, and must continue to do so at least once every two fiscal years. - a.
-Recent legislation - 1) H.B.
-870 reduces the amount of training hours from ten hours every two years to eight hours every two years. - 2) H.B.
-1148 A city investment officer must take only the initial 10 hour training under the PFIA but no continuing investment training if the city: (a) does not invest funds; (2) or only deposits city funds in interest-bearing deposit accounts or certificates of deposit.

-- E. No Stocks.
+The treasurer, the chief financial officer [if the CFO is not the treasurer], and the investment officer must attend at least one training session relating to their responsibilities pursuant to PFIA within twelve months of taking office, and must continue to do so at least once every two fiscal years. - a.
+2015 legislation - 1) H.B.
+870 reduces the amount of training hours from ten hours every two years to eight hours every two years. - H.B.
+1148 A city investment officer must take only the initial 10 hour training under the PFIA but no continuing investment training if the city: (a) does not invest funds; (2) or only deposits city funds in interest-bearing deposit accounts or certificates of deposit. - E. No Stocks.
 Cities may not invest in corporate stocks, also called equities. - F. Penalty for Noncompliance.
-Although no penalty provision, credit agencies and auditors are aware of the requirements of the PFIA, and failure to follow it, may impact credit ratings or it may result in negative comments in an audit.
+Although no penalty provision, credit agencies and auditors are aware of the requirements of the PFIA, and failure to follow it, may impact credit ratings or it may result in negative comments in an audit. - G. 2017 Legislation. - 1.
+H.B.
+1003 relating to investment of public funds.
+Effective immediately (6/14/17). - a.
+Interest-Bearing Banking Deposits.
+Adds interest-bearing banking deposits that are guaranteed or insured by the Federal Deposit Insurance Corporation or the National Credit Union Share Insurance to the list of authorized investments under the PFIA - b.
+Repurchase Agreements, Guaranteed Investment Contracts, and Hedging Transactions.
+With respect to execution of a repurchase agreement, a guaranteed investment contract by an investing entity, or a hedging contract (and any related security, credit, or insurance agreement), an issuer may agree to waive sovereign immunity from suit or liability for breach of agreement for the purpose of adjudicating a claim to enforce the repurchase agreement, guaranteed investment contract, or hedging contract for damages for breach of the repurchase agreement, guaranteed investment contract, or hedging contract.
+See Item 5) below for more information regarding Hedging Transactions.